Day 2 – CDAC Public Forum combined with fome Symposium

 Speakers:

-- Ouboulé Abalo, Fondation Hirondelle’s Country Representative in CAR and head of Radio Ndeke Luka
+- Ouboulè Abalo, Fondation Hirondelle’s Country Representative in CAR and head of Radio Ndeke Luka

-- Charlotte Lindsey, World Disasters Report
+- Charlotte Lindsey, Author, IFRC World Disasters Report 2026

-- Anjali Mazumder, Turing Institute
+- Anjali Mazumder, The Alan Turing Institute

 Facilitator: Edith Kimani, Deutsche Welle